MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 - Confirm that any new hardware that is installed is compatible with the installed version of Windows.
 For example, you can get information about required hardware at [Windows 10 Specifications](https://www.microsoft.com/windows/windows-10-specifications).

-For additional general troubleshooting information, see [Blue Screen Data](blue-screen-data.md).
+For additional general troubleshooting information, see [Blue screen data](blue-screen-data.md).